Kirsteenng/Recommendation-System/README.md

 # Movie Recommendation System using Alternating Least Square Matrix Factorization

 Dataset: [Movielens Dataset](https://grouplens.org/datasets/movielens/latest/)
+In this exercise I have downloaded the [small dataset](https://files.grouplens.org/datasets/movielens/ml-latest-small.zip).
+Please save these data files in the same directory as the scripts and ALS model directory.

 Goal:
 1. Understand the concept of Matrix Factorization and Alternating Least Square(ALS).